Ethylene glycol: Anti-freeze

 Pure ethylene glycol freezes at about −12 °C (10.4 °F) but, when mixed with water, the mixture freezes at a lower temperature.
 For example, a mixture of 60% ethylene glycol and 40% water freezes at −45 °C (−49 °F).
-Diethylene glycol behaves similarly.
-The freezing point depression of some mixtures can be explained as a colligative property of solutions but, in highly concentrated mixtures such as the example, deviations from ideal solution behavior are expected due to the influence of intermolecular forces.
-It's important to note that though pure and distilled water will have a greater specific heat capacity than any mixture of antifreeze and water, commercial antifreeze also typically contain an anti-corrosive additive to prevent pure water from corroding coolant passages in the engine block, cylinder head(s), water pump and radiator.

-There is a difference in the mixing ratio, depending on whether it is ethylene glycol or propylene glycol.
-For ethylene glycol, the mixing ratios are typically 30/70 and 35/65, whereas the propylene glycol mixing ratios are typically 35/65 and 40/60.
-The mixture must be frost-proof at the lowest operating temperature.
+These mixtures are used as antifreeze solutions due to their greatly reduced freezing point compared to water alone.
+There is a difference in the mixing ratio depending on the specific glycol chosen; for ethylene glycol, the mixing ratios are typically 30/70 and 35/65, whereas the propylene glycol mixing ratios are typically 35/65 and 40/60.
+The mixture that is selected is typically based on the ratio that achieves the lowest freezing point.
+Freezing and boiling points are colligative properties of a solution, which depend on the concentration of dissolved substances.
+Salts, for example, lower the melting points of aqueous solutions and as such are commonly used for de-icing due to their low cost.
+However, salt solutions typically cannot be used in cooling systems because they induce corrosion of metals.

-Because of the depressed freezing temperatures, ethylene glycol is used as a de-icing fluid for windshields and aircraft, as an antifreeze in automobile engines, and as a component of vitrification (anticrystallization) mixtures for low-temperature preservation of biological tissues and organs.
+Because of its low freezing point, ethylene glycol is also used as a de-icing fluid for windshields and aircraft, as an antifreeze in automobile engines, and as a component of vitrification (anticrystallization) mixtures for low-temperature preservation of biological tissues and organs.
+Depending on the desired application, commercially available antifreeze formulations may contain additives such as corrosion inhibitors, buffers (for pH stabilisation), lubricants, and anti-foaming agents, in addition to the water-glycol mixture.

-The use of ethylene glycol not only depresses the freezing point of aqueous mixtures but also elevates their boiling point.
-This results in the operating temperature range for heat-transfer fluids being broadened on both ends of the temperature scale.
-The increase in boiling temperature is due to pure ethylene glycol having a much higher boiling point and lower vapor pressure than pure water.

 Precursor to polymers

 Ethylene glycol is one precursor to polyethyleneterephthalate, which is produced on the multimillion ton scale annually.

 In the plastic industry, ethylene glycol is an important precursor to polyester fibers and resins.
 Polyethylene terephthalate, used to make plastic bottles for soft drinks, is prepared from ethylene glycol.
+These polymers can be recycled as a source of ethylene glycol.

-Other Attributes
+Other attributes

 Dehydrating agent

 Ethylene glycol is used in the natural gas industry to remove water vapor from natural gas before further processing, in much the same manner as triethylene glycol (TEG).